Preterm birth: Infection

 A review into prophylactic antibiotics (given to prevent infection) in the second and third trimester of pregnancy (13–42 weeks of pregnancy) found a reduction in the number of preterm births in women with bacterial vaginosis.
-These antibiotics also reduced the number of waters breaking before labor in full-term pregnancies, reduced the risk of infection of the lining of the womb after delivery (endometritis), and rates of gonococcal infection.
+These antibiotics also reduced the number of waters breaking before labor in full-term pregnancies, reduced the risk of infection of the lining of the womb after delivery (endometritis), and reduced the risk of gonococcal infection.
 However, the women without bacterial vaginosis did not have any reduction in preterm births or pre-labor preterm waters breaking.
-Much of the research included in this review lost participants during follow-up so did not report the long-term effects of the antibiotics on mothers or babies.
+Much of the research included in this review lost participants during follow-up, so they did not report the long-term effects of the antibiotics on mothers or babies.
 More research in this area is needed to find the full effects of giving antibiotics throughout the second and third trimesters of pregnancy.

-A number of maternal bacterial infections are associated with preterm birth including pyelonephritis, asymptomatic bacteriuria, pneumonia, and appendicitis.
-A review into giving antibiotics in pregnancy for asymptomatic bacteriuria (urine infection with no symptoms) found the research was of very low quality but that it did suggest that taking antibiotics reduced the numbers of preterm births and babies with low birth weight.
-Another review found that one dose of antibiotics did not seem as effective as a course of antibiotics but fewer women reported side effects from one dose.
+Several maternal bacterial infections are associated with preterm birth, including pyelonephritis, asymptomatic bacteriuria, pneumonia, and appendicitis.
+A review into giving antibiotics in pregnancy for asymptomatic bacteriuria (urine infection with no symptoms) found the research was of very low quality, but it did suggest that taking antibiotics reduced the number of preterm births and babies with low birth weight.
+Another review found that one dose of antibiotics did not seem as effective as a course of antibiotics, but fewer women reported side effects from one dose.
 This review recommended that more research is needed to discover the best way of treating asymptomatic bacteriuria.

 A different review found that preterm births happened less for pregnant women who had routine testing for low genital tract infections than for women who only had testing when they showed symptoms of low genital tract infections.
-The women being routinely tested also gave birth to fewer babies with a low birth weight.
-Even though these results look promising, the review was only based on one study so more research is needed into routine screening for low genital tract infections.
+The women being routinely tested also gave birth to fewer babies with low birth weight.
+Even though these results look promising, the review was only based on one study, so more research is needed into routine screening for low genital tract infections.

-Also periodontal disease has been shown repeatedly to be linked to preterm birth.
+Also, periodontal disease has been shown repeatedly to be linked to preterm birth.
 In contrast, viral infections, unless accompanied by a significant febrile response, are considered not to be a major factor in relation to preterm birth.